KiwiFunk/cli-emu/README.md

 ### `isomorphic-git`
 This is a pure JavaScript implementation of git that can run in the browser.
 It allows us to execute git commands against our virtual file system, enabling us to simulate a git workflow entirely in the browser.
 It supports a wide range of git commands, including `git init`, `git add`, `git commit`, and more.
 It also provides a way to read the git log and file tree, which we can use to render the "GitHub" view in our application.

+### `zustand`
+This is a small, fast, and scalable state management library for React.
+It will allow us to manage the state of our application, such as the current file system structure, git history, and UI state (like which commit is selected).
+It provides a simple API for creating a global store that can be accessed and updated from any component in our application.